Your Companylogo

 7. Synergy Identification and Realization

-- One of the main goals of mergers and acquisitions is realizing synergies through cost savings or revenue generation.
+• One of the main goals of M&A is realizing synergies in M&A through cost savings or revenue generation.
 However, identifying and capturing these synergies can be elusive.

 How Process Mining, Automation, and AI Help: